githubtraining/write-javascript-actions/responses/14_create-js-files.md

 ```

 **Creating an issue in the repository**
 Next we use that octokit client to create an issue in your repository, which will make the HTTP request to the GitHub API for us.
-[Look here](https://octokit.github.io/rest.js/v18#issues-create) to learn more about `octokit.rest.issues.create()`.
+You can learn more about `octokit.rest.issues.create()` in the [octokit API documentation](https://octokit.github.io/rest.js/v18#issues-create).

 ```javascript
 async function run() {